telerik/blazor-docs/_contentTemplates/common/get-started.md

 #end

 #root-component-main-layout
-Configure the Main Layout

-Open the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), and add `@layout TelerikLayout` as the *first line* in the file.
-This will ensure that the `TelerikRootComponent` wraps all the content in `MainLayout`.
-Alternatively, the `TelerikRootComponent` can reside directly in `MainLayout`, but we place it in another file for better separation of concerns.
+In the main layout file (by default, the `~/Shared/MainLayout.razor` file in the Blazor project), add `@layout TelerikLayout` as the *first line* in the file.
+This will ensure that the `TelerikRootComponent` wraps all the content in the `MainLayout`.

     @layout TelerikLayout
     @inherits LayoutComponentBase

     @* @Body and other code will be present here depending on your project *@

+>Alternatively, the `TelerikRootComponent` can reside directly in the `MainLayout`, but placing it in another file helps for a better separation of concerns.

 #end